Questions and Answers

 No, this is not a state-wide MLS.
 Rather it is the agreement among Wisconsin MLSs to share data content on a state-wide basis in a single database in order for MLS Participants to better serve their clients and customers.

-There will be an allocation of costs to the MLS to be a part of the shared database.
+There will be an allocation of costs to your MLS to be a part of the shared database.
 Costs to members will be established independently by your respective MLS.

 Not necessarily.
 If your MLS elects to bring the shared database back to your current MLS system, you will continue to use your current software program.